RetroDECK/ES-DE/INSTALL-DEV.md

         <command label="Mesen-S">%EMULATOR_RETROARCH% -L %CORE_RETROARCH%/mesen-s_libretro.so %ROM%</command>

         <!-- This example for Unix will search for RetroArch in the PATH environment variable and it also has an absolute path to
-        the snes9x_libretro core, If there are spaces in the path or file name, you must enclose them in quotation marks, such as retroarch -L "~/my configs/retroarch/cores/snes9x_libretro.so" %ROM% -->
+        the snes9x_libretro core, If there are spaces in the path or filename, you must enclose them in quotation marks, such as retroarch -L "~/my configs/retroarch/cores/snes9x_libretro.so" %ROM% -->
         <command>retroarch -L ~/.config/retroarch/cores/snes9x_libretro.so %ROM%</command>